randomradioprojects/iqtools/README.md

 ### wavheader
 Simple tool to add headers to raw IQ files to play them back in SDR software easily.
 Supports u8, s16 and f32

+### wavconvert
+tool to convert wav files - u8, s16 and f32

 ### rawconvert
-tool to convert raw file formats, u8, s8, s16, f32
+tool to convert raw file formats - u8, s8, s16 and f32

 # how do i build this?